JitenShahani/RequestValidationInMinimalAPIs/README.md

 - **Rate Limiting**: Enable rate limiting to control the number of requests.
 - **Anti-Forgery Tokens**: Use anti-forgery tokens to protect against CSRF attacks.
 - **Hybrid Cache**: Use Hybrid Cache to cache data and improve performance.
+- **Serilog**: Integrate Serilog for structured logging and better log management.
 - **Minimal APIs**: Demonstrate the use of minimal APIs for creating HTTP endpoints.

 ## Blog Post Endpoints